SANDALBOYZ/SANDALBOYZ/src/pages/stories/test-story.md

 ---
 templateKey: story
-title: SANDALBOYZ presents BE YOU with Bas
+title: Presenting BE YOU with Bas
 slug: sandalboyz-presents-be-you-with-bas
 authors:
   - 'WORDS, Ryan Chang'